inferno-framework/smart-app-launch-test-kit/lib/smart_app_launch/docs/smart_stu2_2_client_suite_description.md

    button, and expanding the "Response Body".
 Copy the "access_token" value, which will be a ~100 character string of letters and numbers (e.g., eyJjbGllbnRfaWQiOiJzbWFydF9jbGllbnRfdGVzdF9kZW1vIiwiZXhwaXJhdGlvbiI6MTc0MzUxNDk4Mywibm9uY2UiOiJlZDI5MWIwNmZhMTE4OTc4In0)
 8. Open Postman and open the "FHIR Request" Collection.
-Click the "Variables" tab and add the copied access token as the current value of the "bearer_token" variable.
+Click the "Variables" tab and add the copied access token as the current value of the `bearer_token` variable.
+Also update the `base_url` value for where the test is running (see details on the "Overview" tab).
    Save the collection.
 9. Select the "Patient Read" request and click "Send".
 A FHIR Patient resource should be returned.
 10. Return to the client tests and click the link to continue and complete the tests.